Place-names advisory service

 We provide advice on the standard forms of Welsh place-names to individuals and organisations of all kinds.

 At the end of the 1960s, following campaigns to damage monolingual English road signs, the UK Government commissioned a report on the lack of bilingual road signs in Wales.
 The government accepted the report’s recommendations to erect bilingual road signs in Wales and establish a committee to advise local authorities, Royal Mail, Ordnance Survey and others on the forms they should use.
-After Welsh devolution, this responsibility was transferred from the Welsh Office in Westminster to the Welsh Language Board, and thereafter to the Welsh Language Commissioner in 2012.
+After Welsh devolution, this responsibility was transferred from the Welsh Office to the Welsh Language Board, and thereafter to the Welsh Language Commissioner in 2012.

 The Place-names Standardisation Panel's work